jordanbethea13/HOTPulse/HOTPulse-LabManual.md

 You've rocked the music world by producing an EP, and now it's time to amp up your game as a Festival Planner!
 Dive into the vibrant and exhilarating world of music festivals, where you'll be the maestro behind the scenes.
 Armed with **Tableau Pulse**, you're set to masterfully coordinate sponsorship and ROI, handpick stellar artists, and craft marketing strategies that strike a chord with fans far and wide.

 ## Publish a Data Source using Tableau Cloud
+- The first thing you are going to need is to download the Datasource for upload.
+- You can [Download the Data Source Here](https://github.com/JtabZ/HOTPulse/tree/main/Exercise%203%20Data%20Sources) (if you have trouble accessing or downloading let your room assistant know and we will provide another link)
 - Navigate back to **Tableau Cloud** from **Tableau Pulse**.
 <p align="left">
   <img src="https://i.ibb.co/0MfXSQS/backtocloud23.jpg" alt="Tableau Cloud Login" width="75%" />